Email targeting is the difference-maker in email marketing. It’s also the catalyst behind many successful email campaigns.

 Email Targeting Is Time Efficient

-The power of email automation saves you a great deal of time.
+The power of email automation saves you a great deal of time spent on email marketing.
 Each subscriber interacts with your business differently.
 As such, your communication with them cannot be generic.

 Automated email sequences allow you to send appropriate emails to each subscriber.
-And best of all, these emails get sent out at the perfect time with minimal manual input on your part.
+And best of all, these emails get sent out at the perfect time.

 Email Targeting Allows You To Engage The Right People